-This week’s PGA action sees the players head to Las Vegas for a regular feature on the PGA schedule, the Shriners Hospitals for Children Open.
+This week’s PGA action sees the players head to Las Vegas for a regular feature on the PGA schedule, the Shriners Children’s Open.

-And a pretty good-looking field has been assembled in the gambling capital of USA, if not the world, with the recent USPGA champion, and current hottest property in golf, Bryson DeChambeau, topping the market.
+And a pretty good-looking field has been assembled in the gambling capital of USA, if not the world, with several recent Ryder Cup players featuring near the head of the market.

 Shriners Hospitals for Children Open